Selah Season | Purpose Life Church

 Deepening Intimacy

 A week of refreshing.
 Set aside extended time for worship, silence, or a personal retreat day.
-Go deeper.
+Go deeper than your regular devotional rhythm allows.

 Week 05